google-labs-code/jules-awesome-list/README.md

 - `// Generate Sphinx-style docstrings for this Python module/class/function...`
   <sub>Ideal for Python projects using Sphinx for documentation generation.</sub>

+- `// Generate JSDoc inline documentation for JavaScript classes, modules, and functions`
+  <sub>Ideal for JavaScript projects of all kinds.</sub>

 ## Testing